robert-abc/KTC2023-ABC1/KTC2023_Matlab_A01/README.md

 # Proposed method installation and usage instructions (MATLAB)

+A brief and visual overview of our proposal is attached in the [Visual read me PDF](visual_readme.pdf).
+It also includes examples of reconstructions using data from the training set.

 ## Method installation and requirements
 * The Matlab files available in this subfolder.
 * Most files are similar or identical to the original KTC codes.
 The differences are: